RebReborn/swahili2words/README.md

  Publish to PyPI

 🤝 Contributing
 Pull requests are welcome!
-If you'd like to help with grammar, translations, features, or UI, feel free to fork and contribute.
+If you'd like to help with grammar, translations, features, UI or work on the To Do list, feel free to fork and contribute.

 📄 License
 MIT License © 2025 Rodrick

 🔗 Author
-Made with 🇰🇪 & ❤️ by Rodrick Mzaliwa
+Made with 🇰🇪 🇹🇿 🇨🇩 & ❤️ by Rodrick Mzaliwa